Just getting started with your drone? Follow these 17 tips.

 Great question.
 The answer is yes, but you need to get certified to do so.

-If you’re just planning to fly your drone / UAV recreationally, then no. You don’t need Part 107, the Section 333 exemption or any other kind of UAV certification.
-You’ll just need to abide by standard safety guidelines as regulated per the FAA.
+On the other hand, if you’re just planning to fly your drone / UAV recreationally, then no. You don’t need Part 107, you’ll just need to abide by standard safety guidelines as regulated per the FAA.

 A few of those guidelines include:

 To operate commercially though, where “commercial” describes any kind of flight operation that can be tied to economic benefit, the FAA requires you to get certified.
-For other uses like research or law enforcement, navigate to this FAA page and click on the appropriate category to learn more about what is required.
+For other uses like research or law enforcement, check out this FAQ on the FAA website, and scroll down to #3.
+To learn more about the COA process to use a drone in a public organization, check out this article we wrote.

 Of course, just because you’re certified doesn’t make you a strong drone pilot.
 You’ll need to master basic flight proficiency.
 You’ll need a strong command of the sUAS landscape, your hardware, your software and what can go wrong.
 And of course, to earn money as a professional drone pilot, you’ll need a strong business plan.